jorhelp/Ingram/README.md

 ## Disclaimer

-This tool is only for learning and safety testing, do not fucking use it for illegal purpose, all legal consequences caused by this tool will be borne by the user!!!
+This tool is only for learning and safety testing, do not fucking useing it for illegal purpose, all legal consequences caused by this tool will be borne by the user!!!

 ## Acknowledgements & References